jennybc/r-graph-catalog/r-graph-catalog/about-extended.md

-This project was funded under [NSERC](http://www.nserc-crsng.gc.ca/index_eng.asp).
+The initial work on this project was facilitated by an [NSERC Undergraduate Student Research Award](http://www.nserc-crsng.gc.ca/students-etudiants/ug-pc/usra-brpc_eng.asp).

 #### Inspiration

-The graph gallery was inspired by [rgraphicsgallery](http://rgraphgallery.blogspot.ca) and [rChartsGallery](http://rcharts.io/gallery/).
-The goal is to create a simple and organized visual index of ggplot2 graphs.
+We are inspired by the [R graph gallery](http://rgraphgallery.blogspot.ca) and [rCharts Gallery](http://rcharts.io/gallery/).
+Our goal is to create a simple and organized visual index of diverse ggplot2 graphs.
+Naomi Robbins' book provided a great set of figures to start with.

-We are very interested in extending this current work in hopes of  reviving the dormant R Graph Gallery.
+We are very interested in extending this catalog, possibly helping to revive to the dormant [R graph gallery](http://rgraphgallery.blogspot.ca).

 #### Useful Resources